awwalm/DSAlgoPy/Notes.md

 - **Objective:**
 > Utilizes both a Shift-Value Table and a Good-Suffix Rule to determine the correct number of skips.
-This is a very complicated algorithm and the 7th chapter of Anany Levitin's book is extremely and absolutely recomended for it, and mandatory for sound understanding.
+This is a very complicated algorithm and the 7th chapter of Anany Levitin's book is extremely and absolutely recommended for it, and mandatory for sound understanding.

 - **Heuristics Required:**
   - Shift-Value Table